 In the Gulfport area, there are six choices for private schools.
 The best ones are Dedeaux KinderCare (NS to PK), Christian Collegiate Academy (PK to 12th), and Hope Academy (PK to 8th).

 Within a 50-mile radius, there are four colleges.
 They only offer two-year programs.
-The two private colleges are Blue Cliff College Gulfport and Virginia College Biloxi.
-The other two are community colleges.
+The is one private college and it is Blue Cliff College Gulfport.

-An elected mayor and seven elected members serving on the City Council comprise the local government.
+An elected [mayor]https://www.gulfport-ms.gov/government/office_of_the_mayor.php) and seven elected members serving on the City Council comprise the local government.

 The Gulfport Department of Leisure Services manages the public parks, walking tracks, ball fields, tennis courts, gymnasiums, and recreational areas.
 There is a marina, fishing piers, and municipal boat ramps.
 There is a senior center, a fitness center, and a swimming pool.